cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 	// This is used to obtain certificates for this order once it has been completed.
 	FinalizeURL string `json:"finalizeURL"`

-	// CertificateURL is a URL that can be used to retrieve a copy of the signed
-	// TLS certificate for this order.
+	// Certificate is a copy of the PEM encoded certificate for this Order.
-	// It will be populated automatically once the order has completed successfully
+	// This field will be populated after the order has been successfully
-	// and the certificate is available for retrieval.
+	// finalized with the ACME server, and the order has transitioned to the
-	// +optional
+	// 'valid' state.
-	CertificateURL string `json:"certificateURL,omitempty"`
+	Certificate []byte `json:"certificate"`

 	// State contains the current state of this Order resource.
 	// States 'success' and 'expired' are 'final'